svetar21/GenesysCloudDemoExtension/content/040-HowToBuildDemo/40-WebEvent.md

 ---
-title: "Web Event"
+title: "How to record a Predictive Engagement 'Web Event'"
 chapter: true
 weight: 40
 ---

-###b How to record a Predictive Engagement 'Web Event'
+## How to record a Predictive Engagement 'Web Event'

 To record a Web Event, we need to send a 'record' event with the desired event name and attributes.